5 Best Linux VPNs in 2020: Get Maximum Privacy for Linux Distro!

 - Open the “Terminal”, type “sudo apt-get install -y openvpn” and press the enter button

 - Type your admin password and then hit the enter button again

-- Ubuntu Users type “sudo apt-get install network-manager network-manager-openvpn network-manager-openvpn-gnome” and hit enter
+- “sudo apt-get install network-manager network-manager-openvpn network-manager-openvpn-gnome”

 - Drag and drop the .ovpn file onto the terminal